Aid truck prepares to leave Northern Ireland destined for Ukraine

 Paul Doherty said their priority is to get the aid to the people of Ukraine as quickly and safely as possible.

-One of several collections of aid donated in Northern Ireland will set out across Europe on Tuesday.
+One of several collections of aid donated in Northern Ireland is due to set out across Europe.

 He described the aid including many priority need items such as baby food, food, nappies and toiletries.